dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-manage-workflow.md

 ### Pause or resume a workflow

 To plan for down-time, wait for inputs, and more, you can pause and then resume a workflow.
-To stop a workflow with an ID `12345678` until triggered to resume, run:
+To pause a workflow with an ID `12345678` until triggered to resume, run:

 ```http
 POST http://localhost:3500/v1.0-alpha1/workflows/dapr/12345678/pause